 All items less food and energy

-February, rose 0.3 percent in March.
-The index for medical care services rose
+The medical care index increased 0.3 percent in December.
+The index for prescription drugs rose

 Not seasonally adjusted CPI measures